J-F-Liu/CanvasGames/README.md

 # CanvasGames

-A web page game engine implemented in TypeScript.
+A web page 2D game engine developed in TypeScript.

 ## How to build